openshift/ci-tools/cmd/autoowners/README.md

         GitHub's API endpoint (may differ for enterprise). (default https://api.github.com) -github-graphql-endpoint string
-        GitHub GraphQL API endpoint (may differ for enterprise). (default "https://api.github.com/graphql") -github-login string
+        GitHub GraphQL API endpoint (may differ for enterprise). (default "https://api.github.com/graphql") -github-host string
+        GitHub's default host (may differ for enterprise) (default "github.com") -github-login string
-        The GitHub username to use. (default "openshift-bot") -github-token-file string
+        The GitHub username to use. (default "openshift-bot") -github-org string
+        The GitHub org to use. (default "openshift") -github-repo string
+        The GitHub repo to use. (default "release") -github-team string
+        The GitHub team to use. (default "openshift/openshift-team-developer-productivity-test-platform") -github-token-file string
         DEPRECATED: use -github-token-path instead.  -github-token-file may be removed anytime after 2019-01-01.
   -github-token-path string
         Path to the file containing the GitHub OAuth secret.
   -ignore-repo value
         The repo for which syncing OWNERS file is disabled.
+  -self-approve approved
+        Self-approve the PR by adding the approved and `lgtm` labels.
+Requires write permissions on the repo.
   -target-dir string
         The directory containing the target repo.
+  -target-subdir string
+        The sub-directory of the target repo where the configurations are stored. (default "ci-operator")
 ```

 Upstream repositories are calculated from `ci-operator/jobs/{organization}/{repository}`.